 It was 3 years back when I first celebrated the grand feast of the Black Nazarene.
-It was a solemn event in the vicinity of the church where devotees flock to celebrate the mass and have their religious items blessed with holy water.
-Although the weather is quite rainy, still people consider it as a blessing.
-I have even experienced to shower in the drizzle and doesn't mind to get wet.
-It is a sacrifice and a show of perseverance despite of a little obstacle.
+It was a solemn event near the church where devotees flocked to celebrate the mass and have their religious items blessed with holy water.
+Although the weather is quite rainy, people still consider it a blessing.
+I have even experienced showering in the drizzle and don't mind getting wet.
+It is a sacrifice and a show of perseverance despite a little obstacle.

-As I remember Nazareno 2013, the crowd around Quiapo church is more peaceful and orderly as compared to the "traslacion" or the transfer of the image from its original place in Luneta (now Rizal park) going to its current home in Quiapo church.
-During the traslacion, millions of devotees brave the massive crowd along the the streets where the procession passes by.
-Others would have the endurance and courage to hold the piece of long rope attached to the image which they believe brings miracle to their lives.
-Some would have their hankies wiped over the image and believe that it can bring healing power.
+As I remember Nazareno 2013, the crowd around Quiapo church is more peaceful and orderly than the "traslacion" or the transfer of the image from its original place in Luneta (now Rizal Park) going to its current home in Quiapo church.
+During the traslacion, millions of devotees brave the massive crowd along the streets where the procession passes.
+Others would have the endurance and courage to hold the piece of long rope attached to the image, which they believe brings miracles to their lives.
+Some would have their hankies wiped over the image, believing it can bring healing power.

-Numerous stories have been shared already by devotees who could testify with the miraculous power of the holy image of the Black Nazarene.
+Numerous stories have already been shared by devotees who could testify to the miraculous power of the divine image of the Black Nazarene.
 Even famous Filipino celebrities would also share the blessings they received from their devotion.
 However, the event is for everyone regardless of societal status; rich or poor, healthy or sick, young or old could show their faith and devotion.

-On this day, 9th of January 2016, I've experienced once again the religiosity of the Filipino devotees to the Black Nazarene.
+On this day, the 9th of January 2016, I again experienced the religiosity of the Filipino devotees to the Black Nazarene.
 The vicinity of the Quiapo church is crowded with the faithful who celebrated the mass and novena.
-For bout 2 hours, I didn't mind to stand as I hear the holy sacrament and at the same time praying for my personal intentions.
-There are individuals and families praying together.
-Some parents would even bring their little child despite of the crowd.
+For about 2 hours, I didn't mind standing as I heard the holy sacrament while praying for my personal intentions.
+Individuals and families are praying together.
+Some parents would even bring their little child despite the crowd.
 While some people who are physically sick would endure as an act of sacrifice for their intentions.

-Those who did not go to traslacion or procession have just visited Quiapo church to celebrate the mass.
-There are a crowd of volunteers and devotees who go barefoot which symbolizes humility.
-For several years they have been serving the Black Nazarene to show their faith and deeper sense of personal devotion.
+Those who did not go to the traslacion or procession have just visited Quiapo church to celebrate the mass.
+A crowd of volunteers and devotees go barefoot, which symbolizes humility.
+They have been serving the Black Nazarene for several years to show their faith and more profound personal devotion.

-I am not an active devotee of the Black Nazarene, but I believe that God hears our prayers and intentions if we come with all our hearts and with humility.
-I am one with the millions of people who experienced the Divine blessings and interventions.
-It is truly a spiritual journey and along the way are hardships and struggles that are fulfilling in the end.
+I am not an active devotee of the Black Nazarene, but I believe that God hears our prayers and intentions if we come with all our hearts and humility.
+I am one with millions who experienced Divine blessings and interventions.
+It is truly a spiritual journey; along the way are hardships and struggles that are fulfilling in the end.

 © 2016 Del Cusay